StefanGrimminck/Spip/README.md

 ## Configuration

-Spip uses a configuration file named `config.toml` located in the same directory as the executable.
+Spip uses a configuration file named config.toml located in the spip-output directory after running the setup instructions.
 The file should have the following format:

 ```toml
 ip = "x.x.x.x" # IP Address for Spip to bind to.